yhyhyh/Stochastic/readme.md

 ![](run1.png)
 ![](run2.png)

+## Answer for question 5
+Since the MMA (money market account) value discounted by r is a martingale.
+If the option price discounted by r is also a martingale, the portfolio made by these two is the same.

+According to martingale representation theorem, there must exist a hedging that can relicate the portfolio whose value is a martingale.
+So that's why the simulation under PTilde (risk neutral probability) can lead to the same answer as Black-Scholes Formula.

 ## Dynamic Hedging
 In order to simulate a dynamic hedging process, we implement the function **hedge(n)**, in which n is the number of times the portfolio rebalances.
 By increase n from 1 to 50, the program gives our the plot of expectations and variances of hedging errors.
 (In this senario, we adopt the same parameters as above)
 ![](res1.png)